Installing MVS 3.8

 Although not mandatory, this is the structure into which I have MVS related files and these instructions will show commands, output, etc. using this relative structure as a reference point:

-The installmvs archive (item #2 in the prerequisites list above) contains fifteen files that are required for this step (I only include one each of the create.dasd and condcode scripts in this count):
+The installmvs archive (item #3 in the prerequisites list above) contains files used for this and all previous steps of this set of instructions.
+Fifteen files are required for this step (I only include one each of the create.dasd and condcode scripts in this count):

 You are ready to IPL the newly generated MVS 3.8 system for the first time, and this time you will be using a very different configuration, because we are leaving the MVS Starter System behind and will be using your newly built MVS 3.8j system.
 The hardware environment defined in the Hercules' configuration file - mvs.cnf - is: